Sam & Dave: Sam & Dave's live performances

-Sam & Dave's live act earned them the nickname "Double Dynamite".
-Phil Walden, Otis Redding's manager, said "I think Sam & Dave will probably stand the test of time as being the best live act that there ever was.
-Those guys were absolutely unbelievable.
-Every night they were awesome."
-An article from Time in October 1968 reads: "Of all the R&B cats, nobody steams up a place like Sam & Dave ... weaving and dancing (while singing!), they gyrate through enough acrobatics to wear out more than 100 costumes per year."
-Jerri Hershey described in Nowhere to Run: They carried red suits, white suits, three piece lime green suits, all with matching patent boots and coordinated silk hankies woefully inadequate to absorb a soul man's nightly outpourings.
-Both Sam & Dave talk a lot about sweat.
-To Dave, its proof that he's worked for his pay.
-For Sam its essential, almost mystical.
-He says he cannot work without it.
-"Unless my body reaches a certain temperature, starts to liquefy, I just don't feel right without it."
-Wayne Jackson said Sam & Dave left puddles of sweat onstage by the end of a performance.

 In March 1967, Sam & Dave were co-headliners for the Stax/Volt Revue in Europe, which included Booker T & the MGs, The Mar-Keys, Eddie Floyd, Carla Thomas, Arthur Conley and headliner Otis Redding.
 It was the duo's first trip to Europe.
 Although Redding headlined the tour, many agreed Sam & Dave stole the show on many nights.
-According to Redding's and Sam & Dave's manager Phil Walden, Redding refused to be booked on the same bill with Sam & Dave again, not wanting to have to follow their explosive act.
 A live version of "Soothe Me" from Sam & Dave's Double Dynamite LP was recorded in Paris during the 1967 tour.
 Released as a single in mid-1967, it continued Sam & Dave's string of top 20 U.S. R&B hits and was their first in the UK Top 40.

 After the tour, Sam & Dave worked as headliners in the U.S. and in Europe during Fall 1967, Fall 1968 and January 1970, and in Japan in 1969 and 1970.
 They averaged 280 shows per year from 1967 through 1969 and in 1967, they only took ten days off.
 Other high points included headlining the Montreal World's Fair in 1967, performing at the tribute to Martin Luther King, Jr. at Madison Square Garden in June 1968, being the first black soul act to headline the Fillmore East in December 1968, and headlining the Texas International Pop Festival for two nights in August 1969.
 Sam & Dave also performed on U.S. and European television, including two appearances on The Ed Sullivan Show in 1969, appearing on The Tonight Show and American Bandstand in 1967, and performing on The Mike Douglas Show in 1969 and 1970.
-Moore frequently recalls the performances on The Ed Sullivan Show as a career highlight.